Misleading Upright Exposes the Danger of Folly

 Those who attempt to corrupt the righteous ultimately destroy themselves, but those who remain blameless receive God's blessing.

-10 Whoever causes the upright to go astray in an evil way, he will fall into his own trap; but the blameless will inherit good.
+10 He who leads the upright along the path of evil will fall into his own pit, but the blameless will inherit what is good.

 Those who attempt to corrupt the righteous ultimately destroy themselves, but those who remain blameless receive God's blessing.